rantahar/debugging-c-cpp/index.rst

 Memory issues are probably the most common problems you will face in C, and are common in C++ as well.
 Memory issues include

-  - Segmentation faults: You program tries to read or write to the wrong place in memory.
+  - **Segmentation faults**: You program tries to read or write to the wrong place in memory.
 These are generally easy to debug, since they happen on a specific line in the code.
-  - Memory leaks: The program reserves memory and does not release it.
+  - **Memory leaks**: The program reserves memory and does not release it.
 If it runs for a long time, this reduces system performance and may cause a crash.
-  - Misreads and -writes: The program uses the same memory for two different things.
+  - **Misreads and -writes**: The program uses the same memory for two different things.
 Data gets overwritten incorrectly.
+  - **Uninitialized reads**: Program reads memory before writing to it.
+This results in some random content for the variable.

+These can all be debugged using `Valgrind` or `drMemory`, which we will show in the next section.

 C++ pointer types:
  - std::unique_ptr: There is ever only one pointer that points to this memory.